Next Training Day: 3rd August 2020

 - The language for empowered birthing

-- Releasing endorphins through touch
+- Releasing endorphins through touch and acupressure

 - Self-hypnosis techniques – how parents use them through pregnancy and birth